Comment on page

 Similar to email, direct mail campaigns can measure direct attribution by creating a customized call-to-action CTA that's unique to the end-recipient of the mail piece.
 This can be a URL, coupon code, phone number, or QR code.
 Ideally, each CTA should be as dynamically generated and unique as possible, and can be tracked individually if it is followed.
 If not down to the individual level, creating unique CTAs for each campaign (or cohorts within it) would allow a better understanding of how specific campaigns or cohorts are driving better conversions.

 Webhooks allow real-time notifications of mail status for individual mail pieces (generated in the form of tracking events) as it progresses through the USPS mailstream.
 The two most impactful scanned events are the "Processed for Delivery" and "Delivered" events, which means that a USPS courier is about to deliver mail within the next day, or has successfully delivered the mail piece, respectively.
-If you have a multichannel campaign in progress, you can design for either of these events to trigger an additional sequence of events downstream, such as reinforcement reminders using other digital channels, a limited time-only action, or some other action or acknowledgement that's unique to your business workflow.
+If you have a multichannel campaign in progress, you can design for either of these events to trigger an additional sequence of events downstream, such as reinforcement reminders using other digital channels, a limited-time-only action, or some other action or acknowledgment that's unique to your business workflow.

 Metadata can be used to identify, locate, and "tag" mail pieces or particular campaigns.
 While metadata is not directly responsible for attribution, appropriately tagging mail pieces is a critical step in measuring attribution at a more granular level.